UCAS (Universities and Colleges Admissions Service)

 UCAS Finance Information

-Miss Shaw-Kew hosted another information evening on 5th March 2019 aimed at current year 13 students, and their parents/guardians, who have already applied to University, or who are considering applying at a later date, about financial support whilst studying for a degree.
+Miss Shaw-Kew hosted an information evening on 3rd March 2020 aimed at current Year 13 students, and their parents/guardians, who have already applied to University, or who are considering applying at a later date, about financial support whilst studying for a degree.

-Below are the presentation materials from that session, if you were unable to attend, or would like to review them again:-
+The presentation slides from that session, if you were unable to attend, or would like to see them again, can be viewed by clicking on the link below:-

-UCAS stage exhibitions across the UK every year.
-We will be taking a group of current year 12 students to visit one of them at the University of Brighton on 25th April 2019.
-If you are interested in attending an exhibition this year but are unable to join the Mascalls Academy Sixth Form trip, check out other 2019 dates on the UCAS website.
+UCAS organise public exhibitions across the UK every year.
+We will be taking a group of current Year 12 students to visit one of them at the Kent Event Centre in Maidstone on 27th March 2020.
+If you are interested in attending an exhibition this year but are unable to join the Mascalls Academy Sixth Form trip, check out other 2020 dates on the UCAS website.

 The Kent and Medway Progression Foundation has some useful guides to Higher Education for students, staff, parents and carers, which can be found here KMPF Guides to HE